aaurdanet/Stock-News-Alert/README.md

 Dependencies

 Python 3.x
-requests library: Used for making HTTP requests to fetch stock data and news articles. smtplib library: Used for sending email notifications.
+requests library: Used for making HTTPS requests to fetch stock data and news articles. smtplib library: Used for sending email notifications.
 An internet connection is required to fetch stock data and news articles.